Jurickson Profar Player Props: Rockies vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA among all league pitching staffs (5.86).
+- The Athletics' 5.85 team ERA ranks last across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.